Rootbeer & Edward with their “Mom”

 Finally, the Horses of her Dreams

-A life-long educator, Rene always wanted a horse.
+A life-long educator, Rene Townsend always wanted a horse.
 Finally, she got one, then another, then two more!
-Miniature horses, Rootbeer & Edward, joined Rene’s herd to four and are a constant source of learning and joy.
+Miniature horses, Rootbeer & Edward, brought Rene’s herd to four and are a constant source of learning and joy.

-The Helen Woodward Animal Center’s (Center) Pet Encounter Therapy (PET) program offered the perfect vehicle.
+The Helen Woodward Animal Center’s Pet Encounter Therapy (PET) program offered the perfect vehicle.
 After helping the minis learn new behaviors, Rene thought they were ready to take the test to join the program.
 They passed with flying colors!
 So began another journey, combining play and service to others.
 The minis visit people in a variety of facilities: children who have been removed from homes for abuse or neglect; those requiring mental health treatment; unique high schools with alternative programs or that serve foster teens; veterans overcoming PTSD or addictions; and senior citizens receiving assisted living and memory care.
 Residents and participants along with the staff are delighted at meeting and touching Rootbeer & Edward.
 When the minis leave, everyone smiles, waves and says, “Please come back soon!”

 As the pattern repeated in each visit, Rene felt compelled to write about their experiences.
-She believed readers young and old would love their journey and see how little creatures can create great joy.
+She believed readers young and old would love their journey and see how these mini horses with mighty hearts could create great joy.

-Rene’s passion for teaching and learning unite with her commitment and love of all creatures in Mini Horses, Mighty Hearts.
-She hopes you’ll learn – and smile – reading Rootbeer & Edward’s amazing journey that continues on and on.
+Rene’s passion for teaching and learning unites with her commitment and love of all creatures in Mini Horses, Mighty Hearts.
+She hopes you’ll learn—and smile—reading Rootbeer & Edward’s amazing journey that continues on and on.

 Gina Dodge | Artist